Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/01_platform_creation_streaming_ip/README.md

 In this tutorial, you will use the prebuilt example design for VCK190 board to build the hardware platform.
 This method saves time instead of having to manually create the IP integrator block design.

-Follow the instructions on this link: https://github.com/Xilinx/Vitis-Tutorials/blob/master/Vitis_Platform_Creation/Introduction/03_Edge_VCK190/step0.md.
+Follow the instructions in [Versal platform creation tutorial-Step0](../Introduction/03_Edge_VCK190/step0.md).
 You can skip the optional steps.

 ### Step 2: Add Custom IP into the Block Design